schubline/capstone_project/current_landscape_of_online_reviews.md

 # Overview: Current Landscape of Online Reviews
 _Author: Schubert H. Laforest_

+**Guiding Question: Do user generated reviews actually reflect "quality"?**

-## The Situation
+## The Breakdown: Consumer Perspective

 > 82% of adults consult online reviews before buying something for the first time, 40% always do [1]

->  A one-star increase in Yelp rating leads to a 5-9 percent increase in revenue [7]

-Questions: Do user generate reviews actually reflect "quality"?

 In general marketing contexts, when we see an ad, we have our "guard" up - we know we're being sold to, hence making it more difficult for us to be persuaded.
 However, when we get feedback from ordinary people without a profit motive, the opinion seems more "genuine", and our guard goes down.
 This reality is one of the main reasons why online reviews can be so powerful.
 That being said, do reviews actually aid consumers in making better purchasing decisions?